-- Throughout our website, we include links to information on other websites.
+- We may include links to information on other websites.
 We provide these links solely to help you find additional information about a topic or next steps.
 Once you leave USICH’s website, you will be subject to the privacy and security policies of the owners/sponsors of the outside website.

-- USICH does not endorse the organizations sponsoring linked websites, and we do not endorse the views they express or the products/services they offer.
+- We do not endorse the organizations sponsoring linked websites, and we do not endorse the views they express or the products/services they offer.

-- USICH cannot authorize the use of copyrighted materials on linked websites.
+- We cannot authorize the use of copyrighted materials on linked websites.
 You will have to request authorization from the sponsor of the linked website.

-- USICH cannot guarantee that outside websites comply with Section 508 (Accessibility Requirements) of the Rehabilitation Act.
+- We cannot guarantee that outside websites comply with Section 508 (Accessibility Requirements) of the Rehabilitation Act.

-- USICH cannot control or guarantee that the owners of other websites will protect your privacy.
+- We cannot control or guarantee that the owners of other websites will protect your privacy.
 You should read their privacy policies when you visit other sites.